LDMX-Software/ldmx-sw/README.md

 a small program has been written that loads the input detector description GDML file and launches an interactive Geant4 terminal.

-The simulation is not well configured, so this interactive terminal **should only be used for visualization**.
+The simulation is not well configured in this mode, so this interactive terminal **should only be used for visualization**.

+This command is built automatically and is installed as `g4-vis`.
+Run `g4-vis --help` for an explanation on how to use this executable.

 #### Common Geant4 Vis Commands
 More detailed documentation for these commands are given in the